4+1 BS/MS Program

 • Applications are accepted year-round on a rolling basis.

-• Complete the BS in four years and the MS in another two academic semesters (Fall and Spring) by following our coursework-only MS track.
+• Complete the BS in four years and the MS in another two academic semesters.

 • As a graduate student, complete another 18 credit hours to earn the MSECE (30 credits total).